27-MAR-2007

 Our cottage, "Les Mezerais"

-The farm “Les Mezerais”, has been bought by Brits (aren’t they all).
-Two thirds of the house is their own and the end third is the part for letting.
+The farm “Les Mezerais”, had been bought by an English couple, as often is the case.
+Two thirds of the house was their own and the end third was the part for letting.

 27-MAR-2007